JJediny/FederalProjectSchema/project-template.md

     to: "YYYY-MM-DD"         #T12:00:00.000Z
     #estimated: "YYYY-MM-DD" #T12:00:00.000Z
     #modified: "YYYY-MM-DD"  #T12:00:00.000Z
-    contactId: ""            #contact_id OR name@email for specific poc OR @email for org
+    email: ""            #contact_id OR name@email for specific poc OR @email for org
 federalData:
   - uri:                     #link to `dataset` GlobalID used by Data.gov and the Project-Open-Data `Collection` concept federal data should use existing agency processes
     created: true            #True if data was produced from project - False if it was usedBy the project for citation/reference